A guide to activating a credit card

 How do I activate a new credit card?

-How do I activate a credit card online?
+How to activate a new credit card online?

 If you already have an online bank account with the provider, then your credit card will have been added to your account.
 Simply log in and go through the activation steps.
 If you don’t have an online account, you’ll need to set one up, then log in and enter your personal information to activate your card.

-How do I activate a credit card over the phone?
+How to set up a credit card over the phone?

 The number you need to call should be on the back of your credit card.
 Many providers offer a 24-hour automated phone line that will ensure your card is activated in just a few minutes.

-How do I activate a credit card at an ATM?
+How to activate a credit card at an ATM

-For contactless activation on your credit card you’ll need to use your PIN either at an ATM or in store before you can make your first contactless payment using your card.
+To activate contactless payments on your credit card, you’ll need to use your PIN either at an ATM or in store before you can make your first contactless payment using your card.

 How long do I have to activate a credit card?